 - Grossly inappropriate sanction having no reasonable relationship to the charges.

-In such a case, the student or student organization may submit a written petition for reconsideration of the case to the Director of the Office of Student Rights and Responsibilities within three (3) business days of the informal resolution meeting.
+In such a case, the student or student organization may submit a written petition for reconsideration of the case to the Director of the Office of Community Standards or designee within three (3) business days of the informal resolution meeting.
 Requests for review must be written and signed by the student.
-The decision of the Director of the Office of Student Rights and Responsibilities upon reconsideration is final.
+The decision of the Director of the Office of Community Standards or designee upon reconsideration is final.